Arelle/ixbrl-viewer/README.md

 1. Install npm.
 Instructions can be found here: https://www.npmjs.com/get-npm
 2. Install the dependencies for javascript by running: `npm install`
-3. run `make prod`.
+3. run `npm run dev`.
 This will create the ixbrlviewer.js in the iXBRLViewerPlugin/viewer/dist directory.

 ## Installing the Arelle plugin